Michelle-l33/CIRT-Project/README.md

 - Connecting Stage Management to Database
 - Assisted with setting up AWS connection
 - Submission feature - storing pdfs in aws
-- Populating submissions into editor dashboard (Documents, My Queue, All Active)
+- My Queue and All Active population
-- Populating Gallery and Papers
+- Populating Gallery and Papers and previewing pdfs for gallery
-- Previews pdfs for Gallery
 - Show password feature
 - Modified reviewer assigning to add 2 reviewers to a submission